DONATE NOW

 What is Community Science?

-Community science (often referred to as citizen science) is a broad reference to the act of scientists and community volunteers coming together to research science-based community issues through observation and data collection, and to provide access to scientific information to community members.
-The goal of any scientific study is to draw conclusions about real world questions.
+Community science or citizen science is the act of scientists and community volunteers coming together to research community issues through observation and data collection.
 Whether you’re pursuing a career in a science field or simply enjoy being engaged in learning opportunities, your contribution to a community science program is greatly valued.
-We are using the term “community science” instead of “citizen science” to provide a more inclusive umbrella to the members of our community scientists.
-For more information on this terminology change, please see the National Audubon Society’s statement on Community Science.

 Community Science engages volunteers of all ages in hands-on, scientific learning and exploration on issues that directly impact your neighborhood, your city and its surrounding environment.
 Participation provides community volunteers the unique experience of collecting valuable data and contributing to real scientific research.